aws-samples/aws-identity-round-robin-workshop/docs/permission-boundaries/build.md

 ### Walk Through

-Create a policy that references the permissions boundary we just created.
+1. Create a new IAM policy named **`webadminpermissionpolicy`** that references the permissions boundary we just created above.
 It is recommended that you just create a new policy and use the example below.

 Note that the policy below contains two additional sections (the last two sections) that we did not address in the earlier tasks.
 The additions are focused on denying the ability to change or delete the permission policy and the permissions boundary.

 !!! hint
 	[permissions boundaries](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html): The question marks **`????`** in the resource element below should be replaced with something that could act as either a naming or pathing resource restriction.

+	**Remember** that *path* based resource restrictions **cannot** be created using the *AWS Console*, but *naming* based ones can.

+	**Remember** to replace the **`<ACCOUNT_ID>`** placeholder below with the correct Account ID of your AWS account.

 ``` json
 {